act-rules/act-rules.github.io/_rules/SC4-1-2-role-has-required-states-and-properties.md

 ## Assumptions

-- This rule assumes that there is no element that has an [implicit semantic role](#semantic-role), but does not define native attributes that are mapped to all of the [required states and properties](https://www.w3.org/TR/wai-aria/#requiredState) for this role.
+- This rule assumes that there is no element that has an [implicit semantic role](#semantic-role), and at the same time does not define native attributes that are mapped to all of the [required states and properties](https://www.w3.org/TR/wai-aria/#requiredState) for this role.
 This assumption is the basis for limiting the Applicability to [explicit semantic roles](#semantic-role) only.

-- This rule assumes that it is sufficient to rely on user agent support for [implicit values for roles](https://www.w3.org/TR/wai-aria-1.1/#implictValueForRole) to satisfy this accessibility requirement.
+- This rule assumes that it is sufficient to rely on user agent support for [implicit values for roles](https://www.w3.org/TR/wai-aria-1.1/#implictValueForRole) for required states and properties to satisfy this accessibility requirement.

 User agent support for implicit values for roles is a MUST in WAI-ARIA [values for states and properties](https://www.w3.org/TR/wai-aria/#state_prop_values):
 > “When a value is indicated as the default, the user agent MUST follow the behavior prescribed by this value when the state or property is empty or unspecified."

-However, there is a bit uncertainty about this, since the same requirement is only a SHOULD in the the [Core Accessibility API Mappings 1.1](https://www.w3.org/TR/core-aam-1.1/#statePropertyMappingGeneralRules):
+However, there is a bit uncertainty about the extent of support for implicit values for roles, since the same requirement is only a SHOULD in the the [Core Accessibility API Mappings 1.1](https://www.w3.org/TR/core-aam-1.1/#statePropertyMappingGeneralRules):
 > "Where the author has not provided values for required attributes, user agents SHOULD process as if the default value was provided."

 WAI-ARIA also prescribes on [required states and properties](https://www.w3.org/TR/wai-aria/#requiredState) that: